programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 Lets read in the NHGIS data and merge it on the common field:
 ```
 nhtb = read.csv("./data/County1990_Data/nhgis0027_ts_nominal_county.csv", as.is=TRUE)
-cntyNCG <- sp::merge(cntyNCG, nhtb, by.x = "GISJOIN", by.y = "GISJOIN")
+cntyNCG <- merge(cntyNCG,nhtb,by.x="GISJOIN", by.y="GISJOIN")
 ```
 The number of variables in cntyNCG should now increase as all of table data data is brought into this one object.
-We now have one large object that has all of the geographic and statistical data we downloaded.
+We now have one large data frame that has all of the geographic and statistical data we downloaded.
 We could stop and analyize this data as it undoubtably contains many insights but it is only the raw census data.

 ## Merging External Data
 But in many cases we are interested in a particular historical event or phenomenon.
 This is usually represented by an external set of data that will contain geographic data.
 For example, you may have a list of members that belonged to an organization; or a list of events that happened during a particular time period; or a list of places an individual choose to visit.
 This type of data will come in two basic formats.
 The first is geocodable information such as locations, address, or incident locations.
 The second will be a table that lists the same information alongside the county(or geographic region) where it occurred.
 We can handle either.